MariMendM/devops-sandbox/Project006/README.md

   HealthyThresholdCount: 2 #number of consecutive checks succeeding before an unhealthy target becomes healthy
 ```

 When Auto Scaling is configured to use ELB's health checks, it starts to actually use them 'HealthCheckGracePeriod' seconds after Lifecycle Hook completion or timeout.
-The completion signal is raised inside Ansible's playbook, after the web site is deployed in Apache's www folder.
+The completion signal is raised inside Ansible's playbook right after the web site is deployed in Apache's www folder.
 That said, the 'HealthCheckGracePeriod' was configured to zero, once that the health checks in path \'\/\' can be started right away:
 ```yaml
 EC2AutoScalingGroup:
   HealthCheckType: ELB #besides AutoScaling default EC2 status checks, it also considers ELB health checks (unhealthy when at least one fails)